Shaon247on/Assignment-Front-End-Dev/README.md

 - The use that have added the locations his name and email will be shown at the top of the my List page.
 - Admin have control over publishing contest.
 - contest creator will decide the winner from dashboard.
-- user will able to submite google link for task.
+- user will able to submit google link for task.
 - Dynamic deadline.
-- gitHub login and caprcha added in the login page.
+- gitHub login and captcha added in the login page.